dharmesh-data/dharmesh-data/README.md

 - 👋 Hi, I’m Dharmesh
-- I'm a passionate Data Engineer with over 2 years of experience, specializing in data migration projects, workflow orchestration with Airflow, and cloud technologies on AWS.
+- I'm a Data Engineer with over 2 years of experience, specializing in data migration projects, workflow orchestration with Airflow, and cloud technologies on AWS.
 My expertise includes building scalable ETL pipelines, managing databases, and leveraging cloud infrastructure to handle complex data challenges.
 - 📫 reach me at @dharmeshpatel111719@gmail.com